Meet Our

 The Initiative was formed to be a collective of resources that increase the likelihood of success of young people from inner city communities.
 We rest on the 7 foundational pillars: Truth, Righteousness, Community, Empowerment, Persistence, Godliness and Purpose.
 These are the pillars that guide our engagement within communities and among those we serve.

-Since 2016, the Scholarship Fund has raised more than $50 thousand with the help of 200+ donor, to push young women of color towards their goals of a college education, to help them fulfill their dreams of an enriched college experience and to provide inspiration for them and their families to stay the course despite financial hardship.
 In 2018, we awarded college scholarships to 18 young women of color from communities across the Tri-State area: Syracuse, Auburn, Harlem, the Bronx, Washington Heights, Brooklyn, Queens, Bridgeport, Rockland County, Newark and Long Island.
 They have worked to overcome the challenges of poverty, peer pressure, racial discrimination, depression, familial dysfunction and just being a teenager of color in 21st Century America.
-Collectively, the represent the best their generation has to offer and The Initiative is honored and privileged to be a part of their success. |
+Collectively, the represent the best their generation has to offer and The Initiative is honored and privileged to be a part of their success.